-Focus Risk - National Municipal Mandates
+Focus Risk - Municipal Mandates

 An account's performance will be closely tied to the issuer, market, economic, industry, political, regulatory, geopolitical, environmental, public health and other conditions in the states, territories, and possessions of the U.S. in which the account's assets are invested.
 These conditions include constitutional or statutory limits on an issuer's ability to raise revenues or increase taxes, anticipated or actual budget deficits or other financial difficulties, or changes in the credit quality of municipal issuers in such states, territories, and possessions.
 If a significant percentage of the account's assets is invested in a single state, territory, or possession, or a small number of states, territories, or possessions, these conditions will have a significant impact on the account's performance and the account's performance may be more volatile than the performance of more geographically-diversified accounts.
-A prolonged increase in unemployment or a significant decline in the local and/or national economies, such as the increase in unemployment and economic downturn caused by the COVID-19 pandemic and the costs associated with combatting this pandemic, could result in decreased tax revenues.
+A prolonged increase in unemployment or a significant decline in the local and/or national economies, could result in decreased tax revenues.
 A significant decline in the fiscal and economic conditions in Puerto Rico, the U.S. Virgin Islands, and Guam, such as the economic downturn caused by the COVID-19 pandemic and the costs associated with combatting the pandemic, could result in decreased tax revenues and could significantly affect the price of municipal instruments for these U.S. territories.